uoeIDS/IDS_website/content/assessments/project.en.md

 | 14   | blah | blah |
 | 15   | blah | blah |

 It is strongly advised that you select a data set from the list above.
-However, if you are aware of an alternative data set that you think is more interesting and is ready to use, then please discuss this with the course organiser/lecturers.
+However, if you are aware of an alternative data set that you think is more interesting and is ready to use, then please discuss this with the course organiser or a lecturer.

 <!-- Added: end -->